upsidr/importer/README.md

 This may seem like an unnecessary layer for simple files such as Markdown and YAML, but this allows better structure and code reuse, while retaining or even enhancing code readability.

-You can find more about the details of Importer in [/docs/details/details.md].
+You can find more about the details of Importer design [here](/docs/details/details.md).

 ## ✨ Install